Revathi-Gangadaran/Coffee_Sales/README.md

 ### Exploratory Data Analysis:
+It is an approach to analyse the dataset to summarise their main characteristics by using visual methods.

-EDA involved inexploring the sales data to answer the following questions:
+EDA involved in this project to explore the sales data to answer the following questions:
 1. What is the overall coffee sales trends?
 2. How many people holds Loyalty card based on country?
 3. Which coffee type are top sellers?
 4. Which country made high sales?

-### Data Analysis:

 ### Data Cleaning and preparation: